balancer/scaffold-balancer-v3/README.md

 ***
 ## :pray: Acknowledgments
-Many thanks from elamore and Tony Nacu to `daniel | Beethoven X`, `matthu.eth`, `Tritium` and `burns` for answering the (often stupid) questions that we had.
+Many thanks from elamore and Tony Nacu to `daniel | Beethoven X`, `matthu.eth`, `Tritium` and `burns` for answering the big and small questions that we had.
 Without their help this project would not be possible.

 ***
 ## :rocket: Future